lsieun/learn-python/coroutine/coroutine.md

 ```

-协程，从几个方面来回答它呢？
-（1）与它做对比的对象：subroutine、线程（thread）。与subroutine做对比，是因为coroutine的本质也是routine，但是subroutine和coroutine的执行过程有区别。

-把视角稍微抬高一点，会发现：subroutine和coroutine都是在1个线程中执行的。

-把视角再抬高一点，会发现：多个线程也进行并发完成任务，多个线程是在同1个进程当中执行的。

-把视角再抬高一点，会发现：多个进程也可以进行并发，这多个进程是在同1个服务器（电脑／笔记本／服务器）中运行的。

-把视角再抬高一点，会发现：多个服务器也可以进行并发，这多个服务器是在同1个工作组（包含多个服务器）中的。

-将coroutines和threads进行比较，它们本质上是不同层次的东西：coroutines是在同1个thread(线程)当中的多个routine进行合作／协作(cooperate)；而threads是在同1个Process(进程)当中的多个thread进行合作。

-将coroutines和threads进行比较，只是因为它们在运行结果的表现形式上，存在某种相似性，这种相似性就是：并发(concurrency)。

-三个层次的并发：

-- 进程并发
-- 线程并发
-- routine并发

-总结：
+## 3、Coroutines vs Subroutines

+Reference: https://www.hackingnote.com/en/versus/subroutine-vs-coroutine/

 Coroutines are generalizations of the normal "subroutines".
 The main difference is that each invocation of a subroutine has the same starting point and the same end point all the time, while a coroutine has multiple entry points and multiple pathways.

-## Coroutines vs Subroutines

-Reference: https://www.hackingnote.com/en/versus/subroutine-vs-coroutine/

 Coroutine: